S3Blevins/compiler/README.md

 ---
 # Compilation and Usage
-##### Compatible with Java JDK 11+
+##### Compatible with Java JDK 11+ only
 Our plan is for each milestone in the project, a running build will be available for download in the `build` directory.
+We will have not established an easy way for the user to compile on their own (will update with details soon) so now we just provide jars.

 Please download (and untar/unzip) our repository or clone it.
 You may relocate the download or open our project in your OSs downloads folder.
 Once downloaded and untar/unziped, natigate to `compiler-master/build/` through your terminal.
 Please ensure you have a version of Java 8 or higher.
 If you do not, you can install a version [here](https://www.oracle.com/java/technologies/javase-jdk8-downloads.html).
 To run JxC, please use
   <code>